ISN'T

 You had a red blanket,

-brought from your mother's home, you said.
+brought from your mother's home,

 It seemed to match